keithmuller/wiim_proxy/README.md

-***wiim_proxy*** is a http proxy server that provides a http only control interface to a wiim device.
+***wiim_proxy*** is a http proxy server that provides a http only control interface to any wiim device that supports the offical http(s) interface.

-***Use case***: Using a sofabaton x1s to control a wiim device
+wiim_proxy supports all the controls (except the power and voice command) found on the wiim remote as well as many of the commands described in the offical wiim http(s) interface document.

+***Example use case for this software***: Controlling a wiim device from a Sofabaton x1s.

-You will add the wiim device to sofabaton x1s as wifi virtual device to control a wiim device.
+On the sofabaton x1s, create a wifi virtual device to connect via http to a wiim_proxy server running on a raspberry pi.

 ***Implematition information***

+My wiim_proxy test/development environment is as follows:

+&nbsp; (a) raspberry pi4 (or pi5) running raspios (bookworm) 64-bit to host the wiim_proxy server process.

+&nbsp; (b) ***wiim_ultra*** connected to a wiim vibelink.

+&nbsp; (c) systemd is used to start the wiim_proxy server process on the pi5/pi4 at boot time.

-This server uses uwsgi and is intended for use only on internal networks that are safely behind a firewall.
+&nbsp; (d) uwsgi (alone) is used as the intended use case is an internal home network safely behind a firewall.

-This package uses systemd to start wiim_proxy at boot.

-This server was tested using raspios (bookworm) 64-bit on a pi4 and pi5

-This server supports all the controls (except power) found on the wiim remote.
-It uses the published wiim http(s) interface to communicate with the wiim device

-***Current limitations:*** Each wiim_proxy server can only control one wiim device at this time.
+***Current limitation:*** Each wiim_proxy server can only control one wiim device at this time.
 Thus you would need one wiim_proxy server with a unique port number for each wiim device.

-***This code was tested with a wiim_ultra.
-Other wiim_devices may need changes.***
+This limitation will be looked at in the future.

-# How to Install
+# How to install

 (1) Examine and maybe edit the file Makefile.
-Pay attention to the settings at the top of the file.
+Pay attention to the settings at the top of the Makefile.
 You should not need to change the values for the following:

 &nbsp;DESTDIR SYSMD OWNER GROUP